tmtxt/tmtxt.github.com/_posts/2013-01-01-macports---the-macos-package-manager.md

 ---
 layout: post
-title: "Introduction to MacPorts - The MacOS package manager"
+title: "MacPorts - The MacOS package manager"
 description: ""
 category:
+thumbnail: /files/2013-01-01-macports---the-macos-package-manager/macports.png
 tags: [introduction, tutorial, macports, package-manager, macos]
 ---
 {% include JB/setup %}

 # Introduction

-For Ubuntu Linux. we have a powerful package manager called **apt** which makes the installation, uninstallation and management of package much easier.
+For Ubuntu Linux, we have a powerful package manager called **apt** which makes the installation, uninstallation and management of package much easier.
 Sadly, for MacOS users, we don't have that powerful tool.
 The appearance of **MacPorts**, an open source package manager for MacOS, has changed the way we